amcq-expeed/OPNXT/docs/generated/PRJ-2025-0007/ProjectCharter.md

 - MVP timeline TBD

 ## Success Criteria
-- The system SHALL Provide a reporting feature to summarize test results.
+- The system SHALL Provide real-time feedback to users participating in the test.

 ## Risks and Assumptions
 - TBD